Basic Examples for the DoE Subpackage¶

 plot_results_3d(result, surface_func=lambda x1, x2: np.sqrt(x1**2 + x2**2))

-And the same for a design space limited by an elliptical cone $x_1^2 + x_2^2 - x_3 \leq 0$.
+We can do the same for a design space limited by an elliptical cone $x_1^2 + x_2^2 - x_3 \leq 0$.

 domain = Domain(